Whinfell Forest: History

 Whinfell Forest has existed since at least 1203 when it "formed part of King John's grant of the Barony of Westmorland to Robert de Veteripont".
 In 1283 it was divided between Isabella and Idonea, daughters of Robert II de Vieuxpont.
 It is frequently mentioned in the diaries of Lady Anne Clifford (1590–1676) as she travelled in the area visiting Brougham Castle and Appleby-in-Westmorland.

 Whinfell Park was at the core of the forest.
 Its proximity to Inglewood Forest meant that it was mentioned in court documents relating to disputes between the two areas.
 The park contained two frequently mentioned landmark trees: the Harthorn Tree and the Three Brother Tree.
 The Harthorn Tree had a hart's horn embedded in it.
 The Three Brother Tree was the sole survivor of three unusually large oaks called the Three Brethren.
 The site of the Harthorn Tree is marked on old maps.
 The name "Three Oaks" is used within the Center Parcs site.
 By 1779, the park had been divided into farms by enclosure.

 Today, the forest forms part of the Lowther estates.
 A large part of it is designated by Natural England as Ancient Replanted Woodland.

 Holiday village

 In 1993 a leisure resort was planned for the site under the proposed name "Lakewoods Holiday Village".
 The Rank Group constructed this as "Oasis Lakeland Holiday Village" which featured commercial restaurants and businesses such as Burger King and a Hard Rock Cafe.
-It was sold to Center Parcs in 2001 who removed the commercial ventures and now operate it as "Whinfell Forest Village".
+It was sold to Center Parcs in 2001 who removed the commercial ventures and now operate it as "Center Parcs Whinfell Forest".